 What Chance Do I Have Of Making A Full Recovery Through Addiction Treatment?

 With the right treatment, you have a very real chance of achieving a full recovery from your drug or alcohol addiction.

 The important thing to note about addiction is that it affects everyone differently, and, as such, you need to receive the right treatment to tackle your specific experience of addiction.

 This is a difficult task and is almost impossible to carry out alone, especially in the midst of an addiction problem.

-Their experience in treating all manner of addiction problems gives them a distinct advantage when designing a treatment plan for you and this has been proven to give those struggling with addiction the optimum opportunity to make a full recovery.
+Their experience in treating all manner of addiction problems gives them a distinct advantage when designing a treatment plan for you, and this has been proven to give those struggling with addiction the optimum opportunity to make a full recovery.

-The underlying factors and triggers that cause your addictive behaviours will be dealt with through rehab and you will learn how to control them, but addiction is a lifelong disease.
+The underlying factors and triggers that cause your addictive behaviours will be dealt with through rehab, and you will learn how to control them, but addiction is a lifelong disease.

-The success rates are substantial for those who attend private residential rehab to recover from their addiction problems, and regardless of whether you have a new addiction or have struggled for decades, the ability to recover is available to you, if you want it.
+The success rates are substantial for those who attend private residential rehab to recover from their addiction problems, and regardless of whether you have a new addiction or have struggled for decades, the ability to recover is available to you if you want it.

 Combined with your own determination and continued efforts, you have a real chance at achieving a full recovery and turning your life around through drug and alcohol rehab.